beingadityak/hashnode-backups/clfmjwkmx00030al54wppe4vg.md

 * `autorestart`: This specifies whether supervisord should restart a process if it exits when it is in the `RUNNING` state.

 * `stderr_logfile`: The log file location which will be used for logging errors from the application.
-If the file does not exists, supervisord will create this file automatically
+If the file does not exist, supervisord will create this file automatically

 * `stdout_logfile`: The log file location which will be used for logging outputs from the application.
-If the file does not exists, supervisord will create this file automatically.
+If the file does not exist, supervisord will create this file automatically.

 If you want to have additional capabilities such as log file rotation, custom user for starting/stopping the process, additional environment variables etc., you can take a look at the [full example documented by supervisor](http://supervisord.org/configuration.html#program-x-section-example).